People with MS who contracted Covid-19 did no worse than the general population according to preliminary results from Italy.

 Although this research is preliminary and the numbers are fairly small, these results are reassuring for people with MS. They suggest that having MS doesn’t increase your likelihood of a more severe Covid-19 infection and that the majority of people with MS are likely to have a mild infection, the same as the general population.

-Top tips for coping with the coronavirus lockdown
+Coping with the coronavirus lockdown

 Helena and Marissa, two members of MS Trust team who live with MS, chat about how they are coping with self-isolation, and the things that are helping them get through this very strange time.